New York City / Brooklyn, New York

 Culture Meets Diversity

 Almost every Brooklyn resident you ask about the best part about living here brings up the people.
 While it gets dinged for the hipster takeover that has happened in many neighborhoods, it remains the 3rd largest city in the U.S. (it’s not technically a city anymore but it functions like one) so Brooklyn is for sure not any one thing.
-Families, singles, couples, LGBTQ communities(particularly lesbian),white, black, hispanic, chinese, russian, jewish, indian, pakistani -- seriously the diversity in the communities is amazing and a reported 800 languages are spoken here.
-Sure there’s great food, and the neighborhoods and housing can be wonderful in price and size relative to Manhattan but for most it comes down to the people and the feeling in real communities.
+Families, singles, couples, LGBTQ communities(particularly lesbian), white, black, Hispanic, Chinese, Russian, Jewish, Indian, Pakistani -- seriously the diversity in the communities is amazing, and a reported 800 languages are spoken here.
+There’s great food, and the neighborhoods and housing can be wonderful in price and size relative to Manhattan but for most, it comes down to the people and the feeling in real communities.

-There are very few places in the world where the rise in Hipster population has been blamed for a city’s fall from grace more than Brooklyn.
-It started for the most part in the 2000’s when prices in Manhattan pushed lots of younger people across the bridge to neighborhoods like Williamsburg, Park Slope, Bedford-Stuyvesant, Red Hook, Dumbo and a heck of a lot more.
+Getting back to the hipster issue -- there are very few places in the world where the rise in hipster population has been blamed for a city’s fall from grace more than Brooklyn.
+It started for the most part in the 2000s when prices in Manhattan pushed lots of younger people across the bridge to neighborhoods like Williamsburg, Park Slope, Bedford-Stuyvesant, Red Hook, Dumbo, and a heck of a lot more.
 Part of the issue is just housing prices.
 Brooklyn was affordable, it now is much less so.
-All the hipsters and families moving in pushed up the prices and pushed out the historic locals.
+All the young newbies and families moving in pushed up the prices and pushed out the historic locals.
 Another part of the issue is the impact these rising prices and new people had on local commercial areas.
 Historic retail was priced out and precious boutiques took their place.
+This is tricky because for many it turns Brooklyn into a version of Manhattan that they might have sought to escape.

 Lifestyle Of Brooklyn?

 As noted, virtually every type of lifestyle is available in Brooklyn.
-Families out in Bay Ridge or Park Slope live suburban-ish lifestyles (by New York standards) and neighborhoods like Bed-Stuy is a dense city-centric neighborhood.
+Families out in Bay Ridge or Park Slope live suburban-ish lifestyles (by New York standards) and neighborhoods like Bed-Stuy are dense city-centric neighborhoods.
 Posh, gentile lifestyle exists in old-line wealthy neighborhoods like Brooklyn Heights, or newer wealth like Dumbo or Park Slope.
-Huge parks provide green options for locals but for the most part Brooklyn is a brick and concrete borough filled with people that for some is too much in terms of density but for some offers and escape from the madness of Manhattan.
+Huge parks provide green options for locals but for the most part, Brooklyn is a brick-and-concrete borough that for some is too much in terms of density but for others, it is an escape from the madness of Manhattan.

-If you want to see some of the things to do in Brooklyn check out the calendar of events: https://events.brooklynpaper.com/
+If you want to see some of the things to do in Brooklyn check out the calendar of events.

 Why You Should Move Here Now?